Sinha5714/hangman-pp3/README.md

 ### Site Owner

 6. I want users to have a positive experience whilst playing the game
-7. I want users to easily select options from the menu
-8. I want user names and password to be saved to Google Spreadsheet
+7. I want user names and password to be saved to Google Spreadsheet
-9. I want the user to get errors displayed in case of wrong input
+8. I want the user to get errors displayed in case of wrong input
-10. I want data entry to be validated, to guide the user on how to correctly format the input
+9. I want data entry to be validated, to guide the user on how to correctly format the input

 ## Technical Design